This one bedroom home would be a great first time buy or buy to let investment likely to generate circa £695 per month.

-White suite comprising of bath with shower over.
-Wash hand basin and low level wc.
+A white suite comprising of bath with shower over.
+Wash hand basin and low level WC.
 Slate flooring.
 Heated towel rail.
 Double glazed window to rear.

-To the rear of the house there is an open plan garden which is mainly laid to lawn with views of fields and open country side.
+To the rear of the house there is an enclosed garden with gated access which is mainly laid to lawn with views of fields and open country side.
 Garden storage cupboard.

 Off road parking space and plenty of visitor parking spaces.